michaeldmcqueen/resources.gmt.com-website/_woh_resources/3-pretrip-meetings/first-pre-trip-meeting.md

 1. Pass out ONE card to each person.
 2. Have everyone stand up and yell “GO SERVE!” to begin.
-3. Participants mix and mingle to find their matching pair (Challenge + Impact).
+3. Participants mix and mingle to find their matching pair (Service+ Positive Outcomes).
 4. Once matched, each pair introduces themselves and reads their card aloud, showing how **serving leads to impact**.

 For larger groups, you can have everyone stand in a circle and have pairs step forward one at a time to “tell the story” of their match.